draveness/DKNightVersion/README.md

 }
 ```

-And run `ruby generator.rb` in terminal.
+And run `rake` in terminal.
 If you add new color property, drag the new file to proper place, and then everything works well.

 This command will remove `UIKit` folder automatically.
 And you are supposed to drag them to proper place.